Kale and Red Cabbage Slaw

 Historical Notes for This Recipe

-This recipe was first posted in 2008 when I had Red Russian Kale in my garden!
-Recipe was last updated in 2022.
+This kale and cabbage slaw recipe was first posted in 2008 when I had Red Russian Kale in my garden!
+The recipe was last updated with more information in 2024.

 19 Comments on “Kale and Red Cabbage Slaw”